Starlink Cable Lengths and Optional Extensions

 Starlink Cable Lengths

-Gen 2 High Performance and Flat High Performance kits have a Starlink cable length of 82 ft.
-(25 m).
-82 ft. is the only cable length available.
+Gen 2 High Performance/Flat High Performance: Gen 2 High Performance and Flat High Performance kits have a Starlink cable length of 82 ft (25 m).
+82 ft is the longest cable length available.
 It has proprietary Starlink connectors on each end.
 Although similar looking, the proprietary connectors on the Gen 2 Standard Actuated aren’t compatible with the High Performance connectors.

 Routing the Starlink Cable